Mental Wealth

 ABOUT LAUREN

-Lauren Polly is a speaker, speech pathologist, and multi-award-winning author whose work explores the hidden roles we learn to play in order to belong.
+Lauren Polly is a speaker, speech pathologist, and multi-award-winning author whose work explores what happens when the version of ourselves that helps us belong and succeed becomes the only version we know how to live from.

-Her work began with a deeply personal search to understand her own experiences with mental health, identity, and diagnosis—a journey that became her award-winning book, The Other Side of Bipolar.
+Her work began with a deeply personal search to understand her own experiences with identity, diagnosis, and belonging—a journey that became her award-winning book, The Other Side of Bipolar.
 At its heart was a question that continues to shape her work today: What if the label was never the whole story?

 For more than 20 years, Lauren has worked at the intersection of communication, emotional well-being, and human connection.
 Through her clinical work, writing, and speaking, she became increasingly fascinated by the ways people adapt themselves to fit expectations, navigate relationships, and find belonging.